 Having worked in the insurance industry, I see the genuine empathy the employees of carriers have for their customers in times of crisis.
 Unfortunately, the industry still struggles to make that level of care apparent.

 New research from Guidewire, shows that customers are skeptical about the value of insurance products and the carriers’ willingness to pay-out claims.
-The good news for the industry is that those same customers say they see value in usage-base insurance.
+The good news for the industry is that those same customers say they see value in usage-based insurance.
 This reaffirms that customers want continuous engagement with insurers in the mitigation and management of risk.

 The challenges of reinventing insurance in this way include having a workforce that can support it.
 Remote work offers opportunities to meet both sustainability and inclusion & diversity targets.
 But with half the insurance workforce retiring in the next 15 years, how and where work gets done are pressing questions with long-term implications.